MinDBreaK/MSI-LED-Control/README.md

 I've added a debug window so all you have to do is to put the content in the textbox in the ticket !

-Try to launch the project with the argument "overwriteSecurityChecks".
+Try to launch the project with the argument `overwriteSecurityChecks`.
 If the colors of your card change, then mentionned it, it is compatible.

 nVidia has been added into the project, but I don't have any card from them.
 So if anyone want to test it feel free to clone the repo and try it.